 monday.com is customizable and allows users to filter views using various parameters.
 Users can customize their issue tracking workflows with custom stages, lists, and statuses.
 They can prioritize by dragging and dropping tickets on the board.
 Built-in collaboration tools allow teams to easily share videos, screenshots, and files to better describe the problem and resolve it faster.
 Other features include notifications and tagging.

-- Integrated project and task management with issue tracking
+Integrated project and task management with issue tracking

 GitHub is a software development platform that includes git repositories, automation, and project management tools.
 It offers a free plan, as well as several paid plans with additional development tools.
 The software makes it easy for users to write code, collaborate, configure a development environment, and automate workflows.

-- Free plan and open source community support
+Vendor and community support

 Spiceworks Help Desk